zdravkov/kendo-docs/getting-started/framework/mvvm/bindings/click.md

 ---
-nav_title: Click
+title: Click
-title: Click binding in Kendo UI MVVM | Kendo UI Documentation
+page_title: Click binding in Kendo UI MVVM | Kendo UI Documentation
 description: Once the user clicks the target DOM element, methods, attached by using the click binding in Kendo UI MVVM, are automatically triggered.
 ---